 The English word corrupt or variations on it appear forty times in the King James Version of the word of Yahuwah.
 Thirty-nine of those times the underlying Greek word supports some kind of decay or otherwise ruinous action in the passages where they appear.
 ONE time the English word "corrupt" appears without any sense of decay in the structure of the sentence.
 This one time has caused King James-onlyist much consternation with versions and translations that do not render the word as "corrupt," but as "peddle" or some such other English word that states or implies a retail or selling activity for monetary gain.

 The passage under question is below with the rendering from the King James Version and also with a direct translation from the Textus Receptus into Modern English.
-As you can see, selling for profit or personal gain is the real meaning of the statement made by Sha'uwl (Paul).
+As you will see, selling for profit or personal gain is the real meaning of the statement made by Sha'uwl (Paul).
 Unhapppily there are many people around today who DO sell or make personal gain from the word of Yahuwah, the Father of Yahushua our Savior.
 Their reward awaits them.

 2 Korinthios (Corinthians) 2:17